ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Configuration/Configuration.md

 # Configuring the SDK

-The Cawaena SDK needs to be configured correctly for secure and functional usage.
+The ETOPay SDK needs to be configured correctly for secure and functional usage.
 Misconfiguration might lead to potential information leaks as well as bad end-user experience.

 ## Static Configuration